crashappsec/chalk/README.md

-# Chalk: Mark software for visibility; security teams bug you a lot less.

-Chalk is an incredibly easy-to-use approach to mark software artifacts at build time, and record arbitrary metadata.
-It can just as easily recover metadata from production.
+# Chalk: Your Software is art.
+Make sure it gets seen.

+Chalk is designed to make it incredibly easy to correlate knowledge about code in your dev environment to what's actually running in production.

+Chalk can capture metadata at build time, and can, at that point, add a small 'chalk mark' to any artifacts, so they can be identified in production.
+Chalk can also extract chalk marks and collect metadata about the operating environment when it does so.

-It's also easy to collect custom metadata, and control where metadata goes.
+It's also very easy to collect custom metadata, and control where metadata goes.

 This visibility can help people operationally-- security teams can find what they need and prioritize their work, without bugging developers unnecessarily.
 Finance can get visibility into who's spending money, without bugging developers unnecessarily.

+Developers can better understand what builds are actually in production, etc.

 Chalk comes with both a tool and a specification.